githubpartners/microsoft-learn/github/migrate-cicd-pipelines-to-github-with-github-actions-importer/includes/1-introduction.md

 - Permissions for CI/CD pipelines
 - Less commonly used build steps or build triggers

-Now, let's dive into how to install GitHub Actions Importer and ensure it is up-to-date.
+Now, let's dive into how to install GitHub Actions Importer and ensure it is up to date.